mukherjeesrijit/AI-tutorials/README.md

   * Step 3.1: Watch [the recordings here for the Program Orientation](https://youtube.com/playlist?list=PLYXB138yx3ioYaiEBB8vAX3FYc2cNHMBj&si=F3zZE6eu96lgeqz7).
 * Step 4: join this [WhatsApp](https://chat.whatsapp.com/B9C74mG0JIgJqFyNWbMOFO) group, here.
 I will accept you based on your Steps 1-3.
 * Step 5: get updates on my live sessions and posts in the WhatsApp group.
-* Step 6: discuss in the group with peers, who have the same goal as you.
+* Step 6: discuss in the group with peers with the same goal as you.
 * Step 7: read, & interact with me on my content, and live sessions. (that's the way, I remember your name.)
-* Step 8: give your best in learning, building, following the program, and doing research.
+* Step 8: give your best in learning, building, following the program, and researching.
 * Step 9: when the right opportunity/idea comes to my mind, I will get in touch with you.

 ## Program Content (organization in progress)